What is a cookie banner?

 - And an HTML snippet to be integrated is generated.

-You then only have to integrate this snippet into your page, which can then look like this, for example:
+This snippet you must then only integrate into your page, which can then look like this:

-CCM19, for example, is such a cookie banner generator - and even a so-called cookie content management system.
+CCM19 is e.g. such a cookie banner generator - and even a so-called cookie content management system.

 Cookie Banner Design / Cookie Banner Layout